srijanrodo/erdos_regime_switch/README.md

 ## Training

-The following are a list of models we train (training_kalman.ipynb):
+The following is a list of models we train (training_kalman.ipynb):
    - k-Nearest Neighbor
    - DecisionTree
    - AdaBoost